aapadill/the-visual-art-showcase/README.md

-# Visual Art Showcase (CRUD Web-app)
+# The Visual Art Showcase (CRUD Web-app)

-Visual Art Showcase is a web platform dedicated to bringing emerging artists into the spotlight.
-By providing a digital space for artists to display their work, we aim to connect them with a broader audience.
-The platform enables users to explore a diverse range of artworks, follow their favorite artists, and stay updated with weekly showcases.
+The Visual Art Showcase is a web app dedicated to bring emerging artists into the spotlight by providing a digital space for them to display their work, the main goal is to connect artists with art enthusiasts, no matter anyone's background, enabling users to explore a diverse range of artworks, follow their favorite artists, and stay updated with weekly showcases.

 ## Features